David-Ciz/ida4sims-cli/README.md

 ## Usage

-The main script for uploading datasets is `upload_dataset.py`.
+The main script for uploading datasets is `upload_dataset.py` scripted to be utilized by calling  `ida-upload_dataset`.
 It uses subcommands to specify the *type* of data being uploaded.

 ### Uploading Simulation Data